-Doctors Manitoba has negotiated Manitoba Health funding for a Maternity/Parental Benefits Program for eligible Manitoba physicians.
+As a result of negotiations with Manitoba Health, Doctors Manitoba has secured funding for a Maternity/Parental Benefits Program for eligible Manitoba physicians and residents.
 This Program is intended, in part, to help to retain physicians in the province.
-The Program provides partial income replacement for a physician parent who wants to take a temporary leave (of not more than 365 days) from Manitoba practice or residency program for the birth/adoption of a child.
+The Program provides partial income replacement for a physician parent who wants to take a temporary leave (of no more than 365 days) from Manitoba practice or residency program for the birth/adoption of a child.
 This Program is intended to financially assist physicians who suffer a loss of income because they provide little or no physician services during the period of leave.
 The Program covers Manitoba physicians regardless their income modality (fee-for-service or alternate payment mechanisms).
 Physicians not returning to work in Manitoba within 365 days of the start of their maternity/parental benefits will be required to repay the benefits to Doctors Manitoba.

-If you have practiced medicine or been a Resident in Manitoba immediately prior to taking a leave of absence to care for a newborn or adopted child aged 5 or under, you are eligible to file a claim for benefits.
-These benefits are available to physicians who earned income directly or indirectly from Manitoba Health immediately prior to their leave for providing medical services, teaching, research and/or administrative duties.
+As a physician or resident, you are eligible to claim this benefit if you have practiced medicine or been a Resident in Manitoba and earned income directly or indirectly from Manitoba Health for providing medical services, teaching, research and/or administrative duties immediately prior to taking a leave of absence to care for a newborn or adopted child aged 5 or under.
 If a physician is eligible to claim maternity or parental benefits under the terms of another contract negotiated by Doctors Manitoba, he or she is not eligible to claim a benefit under this program.

 Applicants must have held a full registration with the CPSM prior to the leave, and are required to continue to pay dues to Doctors Manitoba.
 This benefit program is not available to physicians who, prior to the start of the parental leave, held a short-term license, or whose license status was NR or OR, or who were on the supplementary or educational register.
 However, parental leave benefits from this program are available to those Physician Residents who are covered by the PARIM collective agreement.
 PARIM members who are non-physicians are not eligible for parental benefits from Doctors Manitoba.